Reading

 • Reading practice sessions and whole class reading ensure that children are developing both their reading fluency and comprehension.

-• Accelerated Reader is being introduced.
-As part of this programme children will have 1/2 termly online assessments which will identify their confidence banding, ensuring that their Accelerated Reader book is matched to their ability.
+• As part of our Accelerated Reader programme, children will have 1/2 termly online assessments which will identify their confidence banding, ensuring that their Accelerated Reader book is matched to their ability.

 How do we teach phonics from the start?

-• We teach phonics through the ‘Little Wandle Letters and Sounds Revised’ phonics programme (See ‘Phonics and Early Reading Implementation Document’).
+• We teach phonics through the Read Write Inc phonics programme (See ‘Phonics and Early Reading Implementation Document’).

 • From the very start, in the Nursery, there is a key focus on speaking and listening.
 Children are taught to tune into and talk about sounds, to support the development of their auditory memory, develop their vocabulary, language comprehension and oral blending skills.
 This lays the foundations for children to develop their knowledge of grapheme/phoneme correspondences in Foundation, Year 1 and Year 2, and the skills to segment and blend sounds to read and write words.